CD3/libField/README.md

 `libField` aims to provide a simple, clean API for creating, storing, accessing, and manipulating field data that would be used to write physics simulations, and this simple API is stressed above all else.
-Currently, minimal effort has been made to make it "fast".
-The code tries to be efficient and fast, but no great effort has been made to optimize it... yet. `libField` is in the very early stages of development, and once the API stabilizes, and has a full test harness, the underlying implementation can be optimized.
+Currently, minimal effort has been made to make it “fast".
+The code tries to be efficient and fast, but no great effort has been made to optimize it... yet. `libField` is in the early stages of development, and once the API stabilizes, and has a full test harness, the underlying implementation can be optimized.

 # Tutorial